 - The Library Media Specialist, with the assistance of the administration, sets the schedule.
 The schedule is posted and available at all times. - The Library Media Center should not be closed for non-library purposes.
-The Library Media Center is open for student use at all times. - Forty percent of the Library Media Specialist's time is spent in the Library Media Center administering the Library Media Program.
+The Library Media Center is open for student use at all times. - Time should be allocated daily for the Library Media Specialist to spend in the Library Media Center administering the Library Media Program.
 During this time, no classes are scheduled for instruction by the Library Media Specialist, although students and teachers may still use the Library Media Center. - The Library Media Specialist is provided a scheduled lunch time. - Teachers and administrators should understand the difference in flexible scheduling, open access, and fixed scheduling.